-Micro Grant For BIPOC Artists and Arts Workers
+Micro Grants For BIPOC Artists and Arts Workers

-Cinevolution is giving out five $1,250 grants to individual artists and arts workers who have limited access to traditional funding.
-The goal of this program is to provide financial assistance to artists and arts workers for self-directed learning, research, and creative experimentation.
+Cinevolution is offering five $1,250 grants to emerging artists and arts workers of all ages who have limited access to traditional funding.
+The goal of this program is to provide flexible financial assistance for self-directed learning, research, and creative experimentation.
 You do not need formal arts training to apply.
 You do not need to produce a complete work by the end of the project.

 This grant is for you if you are an emerging artist and/or arts worker who:

 - Identifies as Black, Indigenous, and/or a Person of Colour; and

 - Has lived experience of disability, or is Deaf or Hard of Hearing, neurodivergent, and/or Mad; and